 Direct Support: In the past year funds were given to the Central American Resource Center (CARECEN), for legal and social services for local immigrants.
-This nonprofit is a leader in providing legal and social services to low-income Latino immigrants.
+This nonprofit is a leader in providing legal and social services to low-income Latino immigrants, including immigrants seeking relief from deportation through DACA (Deferred Action for Childhood Arrivals).
+In June the U.S. Supreme Court ruled against the Trump administration's attempt to terminate DACA.